jameshanlon/jameshanlon.github.io/content/hex-processor.md

 arithmetic and bitwise operations).
 The 4-bit immediate supports up to 16 inter-register operations without the need for prefixing, but many more with prefixing and the according overhead to form larger immediates.
-The following instruciton sequence adds two numbers from fixed locations in memory, with the result written to ``areg``:
+The following instruction sequence adds two numbers from fixed locations in memory, with the result written to ``areg``:

 ```